 Communities for Afghans phase 2: policy document

-Updated 17 March 2025
+Updated 15 December 2025

-This document sets out policy for phase 2 of the Communities for Afghans scheme.
+This document sets out policy for Phase 2 of the Communities for Afghans scheme.

 1. Overview

 Sponsor Groups will provide much of the day-to-day assistance across the 3-years of the scheme.
 They are responsible for sourcing accommodation and welcoming a household as well as supporting them to settle into their new community and starting to lead independent lives.
-Sponsor Groups are supported by funding but also have the option to fundraise should they wish to do this.
+Sponsor Groups are supported by funding but also have the option to fundraise should they wish to do so.

-Councils will play a key role in administering funding from HM Government to the Sponsor Group, providing longer-term integration support and statutory responsibilities including homelessness, safeguarding and social care provision.
+Councils will play a key role in administering funding from HM Government to the Sponsor Group, providing longer-term integration support, and maintaining statutory responsibilities including homelessness, safeguarding and social care provision.
 Within these guidelines, the scheme and the funding are designed to enable the council to respond flexibly to the needs of the family, and the local situation to deliver the overall outcome.
 Councils will receive tariff funding to be able to fulfil these responsibilities.

 2. HM Government roles and responsibilities